ciropinto1982/XMM-Newton-Data-Reduction/README.md

 License: This user-friendly public code was developed for and published in the paper Pinto et al. (2017), DOI: 10.1093/mnras/stx641, arXiv: 1612.05569, bibcode: 2017MNRAS.468.2865P.
 You may refer to this when using this code, especially to compare the spectra and lightcurves that you make using it.

-- RGS_data_reduction_extended_src.sh is a tutorial to learn the basic reduction for RGS data (especially to align spectra and for extended sources)
+- /Extended_sources/ is a tutorial to learn the basic reduction for RGS/EPIC data for extended sources especially to align spectra and correct line broadening

 License: This public code was developed for and published in the paper Pinto et al. (2015),
 DOI: 10.1051/0004-6361/201425278, arXiv: 1501.01069, bibcode: 2015A&A...575A..38P.
 You may refer to this.
-For the line instrumental broadrening in extended sources please refer to parallel / complementary routine
-For theoretical info on such issue see https://spex-xray.github.io/spex-help/models/lpro.html